April 9, 2019

 With $7 billion in profit in 2018, Golden said the Disney conglomerate is “living their best lives.”
 But in looking at their content roadmap, something looked familiar.

-2018 released films with names like “Solo: A Star Wars Story,’ “The Incredibles 2,” “Mulan” and “Mary Poppins Returns”—all either character spin-offs, live-action reboots or sequels of previously successful stories.
+In 2018, released films had names like “Solo: A Star Wars Story,” “The Incredibles 2,” “Mulan,” and “Mary Poppins Returns”—all are either character spin-offs, live-action reboots, or sequels of previously successful stories.

 According to Golden, only 1 in 5 new ad campaigns outperform old campaigns.
 Her research shows that the average consumer sees 5,000 ads a day, and merely 14% of internet users remember the last ad they saw.

 Furthermore, only 8% recall the company or product promoted, and just 2.4% thought the ad was relevant.

 The takeaway?
 Find what sells and repurpose it—and what sells is relevance and familiarity.